eprosartan mesilate and hydrochlorothiazide

 Continue taking your medicine for as long as your doctor tells you.

-Teveten Plus helps control your high blood pressure.
-It does not cure your condition.
+Teveten Plus helps control your high blood pressure, but does not cure it.
+It is important

 You may need to take this medicine for the rest of your life.